bmcmahan2016/p2_continuous-control/README.md

 ![Trained Agent (image provided by Udacity)][image1]

 Each agent observes a 33-dimensional state vector that contains information about position, rotation, velocity, and angular velocities of the arm.
-At everytimestep each agent takes a cointinous valued 4-dimensional action that describes the torque to apply to each of the two joints.
+At every timestep each agent takes a cointinous valued 4-dimensional action that describes the torque to apply to each of the two joints.
 Each action value should be between -1 and 1.
 For this project we use an environment with 20 agents.
 This environment is considered solved when the average score over 100 episodes exceeds +30 over all 20 agents.

 ## How to run the code